 Multi-Tenancy is a common way to implement SaaS systems.
 However, implementing a consistent multi-tenant infrastructure may become complicated.

-If you are building a microservice system, you need to deal a lot of infrastructure details: Authenticating and authorizing applications and microservices, implementing asynchronous (messaging) and synchronous (REST/GRPC) communication patterns between microservices are the most fundamental issues.
+Building a microservice system requires many infrastructure details: Authenticating and authorizing applications and microservices and implementing asynchronous messaging and synchronous (Rest/GRPC) communication patterns between microservices are the most fundamental issues.

-ABP Framework provides services, guides and samples to help you on implementing your own microservice solution using the industry standard tools.
+The ABP Framework provides services, guides, and samples to help you implement your microservice solution using the industry standard tools.

-ABP Commercial even goes one step further and provides a complete startup template to start your microservice solution.
+ABP Commercial even goes one step further and provides a complete startup template to kick-start your microservice solution.

-To be honest, all we have similar, but slightly different business requirements.
+All of us have similar but slightly different business requirements.
 However, we all should re-invent the wheel since no one's code can directly work in our solution.
-They are all embedded part of a larger solution.
+They are all embedded parts of a larger solution.

 ABP Commercial modules provides a lot of re-usable application modules like payment, chat, file management, audit log reporting... etc. All of these modules are easily installed into your solution and directly work.
 We are constantly adding more modules.

 All modules are designed as customizable for your business requirements.
-If you need to have a complete control, you can download the full source code of any module and completely customize based on your specific business requirements.
+If you need complete control, you can download the full source code of any module and completely customize based on your specific business requirements.

-Being in a big community that everyone follows similar coding styles, principles and share a common infrastructure brings power when you have troubles or you need to get help on design decisions.
-Since we write code in a similar way, we can to help each other much better.
-ABP Community is one of the most active communities on GitHub.
+Finally, being in a big community where everyone follows similar coding styles and principles and shares a common infrastructure brings power when you have troubles or need help with design decisions.
+Since we write code similarly, we can help each other much better.
+ABP is a community-backed project with more than 10K stars on GitHub.

-It is easy to share code, or even reusable libraries between ABP developers.
-A code works for you will also work for others.
+It is easy to share code or even re-usable libraries between ABP developers.
+A code snippet that works for you will also work for others.
 There are a lot of samples and tutorials that you can directly implement for your application.

 Is the learning curve high?

-We can easily say the learning curve is much lower than not using the ABP Framework.
-That may sound surprising, but let us to explain it;
+The learning curve is much lower than not using the ABP Framework.
+That may sound surprising to you, but let's explain it;

-ABP creates a full stack, production ready, working solution for you in a few seconds.
+ABP creates a full stack, production-ready, working solution for you in seconds.
 Many of the real-life problems are already solved and many fine tune configurations are already applied for the ASP.NET Core and the other used libraries.
-If you start from scratch, you will experience and learn all these details yourself to truly implement for your solution.
+If you start from scratch, you will experience and learn all these details yourself to truly implement your solution.

-ABP uses the industry standard frameworks, libraries and systems you already know (or need to learn to build a real world product) like EF Core, AutoMapper, IdentityServer, Bootstrap, Redis, Angular, Blazor, SignalR... etc. So, all the knowledge you have is directly re-usable with the ABP Framework.
-ABP even simplifies to use these libraries and systems and solves the integration problems.
+ABP uses the industry standard frameworks, libraries and systems you already know (or need to learn to build a real-world product) like Angular, Blazor, MAUI, EF Core, AutoMapper, OpenIddict, Bootstrap, Redis, SignalR... etc. So, all your knowledge is directly re-usable with the ABP Framework.
+ABP even simplifies using these libraries and systems and solves the integration problems.
 If you don't know these tools now, learning them will be easier within the ABP Framework.

-ABP provides an awesome infrastructure to apply DDD principles and other best practices.
-It provides a lot of sweet abstractions and automations to reduce the repeating code.
+ABP provides an excellent infrastructure to apply DDD principles and other best practices.
+It provides a lot of sweet abstractions and automation to reduce the repeating code.
 However, it doesn't force you to use or apply all these.
-A common mistake is to see that ABP has a lot of features and hard to learn all.
+A common mistake is to see that ABP has a lot of features, and it is hard to learn all of them.
 Having a lot of features is an advantage when you come to the point that you need them.
-However, until you need a feature, you don't need to know it and you can continue the development approach you like.
-You can write your code just like ABP doesn't provide all these benefits for you if you want to do it or when you don't know how to do with the ABP Framework.
-Learning ABP infrastructure is progressive.
-You will love it whenever you learn a new feature, but can continue to the development without knowing their existence.
+However, you don't need to know a feature until you need it, and you can continue with the development approach you are used to.
+You can still write code as you are used to as if ABP doesn't provide all these benefits.
+Learning the ABP infrastructure is progressive.
+You will love it whenever you learn a new feature but can continue developing without knowing its existence.

-Finally, learning an ABP Framework feature is much more easier building the same feature yourself when you need it (and believe us you will need it soon or later).
-We've done the hard work for you and documented well.
-We believe that you will enjoy and love it as you learn.
+Finally, learning an ABP Framework feature is much easier than building the same feature yourself.
+We've done the hard work for you and documented it well.
+You will enjoy and love it as you learn.

-ABP Framework pretty simplifies building CRUD applications, because CRUD applications are more suitable to automate.
+ABP Framework simplifies building CRUD applications because CRUD applications are more suitable to automate.

-ABP Suite even automatically creates production level CRUD functionality when you just define the properties of your entity.
+ABP Suite even automatically creates production-level CRUD functionality when you define the properties of your entity.

-Finally, most of the applications and systems are thought as simple at the beginning, but they grow by the time.
-Once your application grows and you need to implement some advanced requirements, ABP will be here to help you even more.
+Finally, most of the applications and systems are considered simple at the beginning, but they grow over time.
+Once your application grows and you need to implement some advanced requirements, ABP will help you even more.

 Is it sufficient for complex systems?

-We definitely know that there is no limit of the mountain of complexity and no one can provide everything to you.
-ABP Platform is a helicopter that puts you at a high point of the mountain and provides many useful tools to help you climb the rest yourself.
+We definitely know that there is no limit to the mountain of complexity and no one can provide everything to you.
+ABP Platform is a helicopter that puts you at a high mountain point and provides many useful tools to help you climb the rest yourself.